DCC-EX/dcc-ex.github.io/docs/ex-turntable/index.rst

 |conductor|

-Welcome to the home of Turntable-EX, a fully integrated turntable controller for DCC++ EX.
+Welcome to the home of Turntable-EX, a fully integrated turntable controller for |EX-CS|.

 .. toctree::
   :maxdepth: 1